eventlet/eventlet/doc/modules/websocket.rst

 You can find a slightly more elaborate version of this code in the file ``examples/websocket.py``.

+As of version 0.9.13, eventlet.websocket supports SSL websockets; all that's necessary is to use an :ref:`SSL wsgi server <wsgi_ssl>`.

-**Note** that the web socket spec is still under development, and it will be necessary to change the way that this module works in response to spec changes.
+.. note :: The web socket spec is still under development, and it will be necessary to change the way that this module works in response to spec changes.

 .. automodule:: eventlet.websocket
 	:members: